shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 ### Authentication to Azure

-1. Connect to the correct Azure Environment where `<Environment>` equals "AzureCloud", "AzureUSGovernment", or the Air-Gapped equivalents.
+1. Connect to the correct Azure environment where `<Environment>` equals "AzureCloud", "AzureUSGovernment", or the air-gapped equivalents.

    ``` powershell
    Connect-AzAccount -Environment <Environment>
    ```

-2. Ensure that your context is configured with the subscription to where you want to deploy the image management resources.
+2. Ensure that your context is configured with the subscription where you want to deploy the image management resources.

    ``` powershell
    Set-AzContext -Subscription <subscriptionID>